salacika/DE1SQL/SQL2/README.md

 **Teaching**: 90 min

 **Problem statement**
-1. As analyst, you would like to make sure your data stored can be accessed only by authorized persons.
+1. As analyst, you would like to make sure your data stored, can be accessed only by authorized persons.
-2. As analyst, you would like to query your database to obtain data required for your analytics.
+2. As analyst, you would like to query your database, to obtain data required for your analytics.

 **Objectives**